TKTINC/true_asset_alluse/docs/user_manual/user_manual.md

 # True-Asset-ALLUSE User Manual

-**Version**: 1.0
+**Version**: 2.0
 **Date**: 2024-07-26
 **Author**: Manus AI
+**System Tagline**: *"Autopilot for wealth with weekly income, annual growth, and perpetual peace of mind"*

 ## 1. Introduction

 Welcome to the True-Asset-ALLUSE system!
-This user manual provides a comprehensive guide to using the platform, from getting started to advanced trading and portfolio management.
-The True-Asset-ALLUSE system is a fully automated, 100% rules-based trading platform designed for professional traders and investment managers.
+This user manual provides a comprehensive guide to using the platform, from getting started to advanced wealth management and portfolio optimization.
+The True-Asset-ALLUSE system is a fully automated, 100% rules-based wealth management autopilot platform designed for individuals seeking consistent weekly income, annual growth, and perpetual peace of mind.

 ## 2. Getting Started

-This section guides you through the initial setup and configuration of your True-Asset-ALLUSE account.
+This section guides you through the initial setup and configuration of your True-Asset-ALLUSE wealth management account.

 ### 2.1.
 Account Creation